CHAOUCHI/ROS_setup/README.md

 ## Purpose of this script

-Doing this is a **loss of time**.
+Doing these is a **loss of time**.
 That's why I wrote this simple script that does all this actions.

 ## Syntax
 - `setup.bash -h|--help`